AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/titan-basics/workspace-windows.md

 Opening and positioning workspace windows
 -----------------------------------------

-You select which workspace windows you want to see using the \[Open Workspace Window\] menu command on the root menu.
+You select which workspace windows you want to see using the <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> menu command on the root menu.
 You can also press the
 <Keys.HardKey>View</Keys.HardKey> button (labelled <Keys.HardKey>Open</Keys.HardKey> or <Keys.HardKey>Open Window</Keys.HardKey> on some consoles)
 to access the <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> option while in another menu and there are shortcuts to open some windows as listed in the next section.